 -

-Start by selecting the information you want to create favourite filters for, in this case we use the same as in the example above in Project overview (Form of compensation ‘’Running costs‘’ and Project category ‘’Company‘’)
+Start by setting up the filters you want to save.
+In this example, we're using the same filters as above in Project Overview — Form of compensation "Running costs" and Project category "Company".

 -